 Here, learn about repossession.
 Repossession happens when a creditor takes back your vehicle or property because you didn't pay on a loan.
 The lender can take the thing you borrowed money to buy—but cannot enter your home without permission.
 Learn how long a repossession stays on your credit report, and how to try to get the property back.

 When can my car be repossessed?

-If you default on your written agreement, a creditor can repossess a vehicle or personal property (but not a house or land) without advance notice to you and without filing a lawsuit.
+If you default on your written loan agreement, a creditor can repossess a vehicle or personal property (but not a house or land) without advance notice to you and without filing a lawsuit.
 This is because your installment loan is secured by the property.
 The back of the car title shows who has a security interest or lien against the car.
-The most common reasons for repossession are being late on monthly payments or for failing to maintain car insurance.
+The most common reasons for repossession are being late on monthly payments or failing to maintain car insurance.

 If I’m late on a payment, can the creditor accelerate payments?

-If you default on the agreement, the creditor can accelerate the payments on the loan and demand that the total unpaid balance be paid immediately.
+If you default on the loan agreement, the creditor can accelerate the payments on the loan and demand that the total unpaid balance be paid immediately.

 What are my rights when my property is being repossessed?

 A repo man (a person hired by the creditor to take the asset subject to repossession) can come onto your property anytime but cannot enter your house without permission.
 Property can be repossessed by the creditor or by a person hired by the creditor as long as the process does not involve a breach of the peace.
 If there is a breach of the peace caused by the repo man, the creditor could be liable.
 If you feel threatened by the person who has been hired to reclaim the property, call the police.
 It is against the law to prevent the repossession of the property or threaten the person that has come to repossess it.
 If you try to prevent the repo man from taking the property, you violate your security agreement and may expose yourself to criminal penalties.

 How can I get my property back?